Retail CAM Reconciliation: Anchor Exclusions and Cost Pools

 Quick Answer

-This guide covers the expense categories, structural challenges, and error patterns specific to retail CAM.
+This guide covers the expense categories, structural checks, and error patterns specific to retail CAM.

 The Retail CAM Expense Pool

 Retail centers carry a different cost profile than office buildings.
-There is no elevator maintenance.
-Janitorial is limited to common area corridors and restrooms (tenants clean their own storefronts).
-But parking lot maintenance, exterior lighting, and landscaping are substantially larger line items.
+There is no office-style elevator maintenance in a typical open-air center.
+Janitorial may be limited to common corridors and restrooms.
+Parking lot maintenance, exterior lighting, landscaping, security, trash removal, and signage often matter more.

 Anchor Tenant Exclusions: The Central Complication